chrisgleissner/loom-webflux-benchmarks/README.md

 - `build-$approach.gradle` configures the heap space to 1 GiB.
 The value of `$approach` is replaced with either `loom` or `webflux`, depending on the approach under test.
 - `application.yaml` disables HTTP/2

 ## Results

 The following charts show interesting findings:
 - Each chart charts show the client-side request latencies and RPS (requests per second) over elapsed benchmark time (X axis, in seconds), as well as the system resource use.
-- All charts for a run on the test machine (see below for specs) can be found in the `results` folder of this GitHub repo, including the benchmark log output to `stdout`.
+- All charts for a run on the test machine using Java 22 (see below for full specs) can be found in the `results` folder of this GitHub repo, including the benchmark log output to `stdout`.

 ### Constant 5k users and rps